Variational message-passing algorithms in graphical models

 TODO: note that “natural parameter” form is extra nice here because it summarises the “right” updates.

-There are a several foundational texts to read about this (Attias 1999; Ghahramani and Beal 2001; John M. Winn and Bishop 2005).
+There are several foundational texts to read about this (Attias 1999; Ghahramani and Beal 2001; John M. Winn and Bishop 2005).

 Dustin Tran and David Blei mention the importance of the conditional conjugacy relations when we are working in (conditionally) exponential families.